hereishd/K8S-Cluster-From-Scratch/README.md

 ```
 ## Join the Worker Nodes (Worker Nodes Only)
 With the control plane ready you can add worker nodes to the cluster for running scheduled workloads.<br/>
-The join command that was given on the 'kubeadm init' output is used to add a worker node to the cluster.
+The join command that was given on the 'kubeadm init' output is used to add worker nodes to the cluster.
 ```
 ex: kubeadm init output